Skip to main content

 #

-Page from Adıyaman Tarihi
+Page Adıyaman Tarihi

 I gave a talk on the text during SAYFO 1915: An International Conference on the Genocide of Assyrians/Arameans during the First World War held at Freie Universität Berlin in 2015.